 - In case your batter becomes runny, you can save it by mixing little rice flour to the batter and bring it to the right consistency.
 But do not use too much, it will result in hard poornalu.
 This will make the outer covering slightly hard based on how much flour is used.

-- The consistency of the filling should be little tight (not very soft) otherwise there is possibility that the filling might come out of the outer layer and may splutter while frying them.
-If your filling is slightly soft then try to refrigerate it for few hours or you can even microwave the mixture for a minute and leave it aside.
+- If your filling is slightly soft then try to refrigerate it for few hours or you can even microwave the mixture for a minute and leave it aside.
 This will help in hardening the mixture a bit.

 - Fry the Boorelu in hot oil, otherwise the batter will absorb a lot oil.